 Debug

-Expand the callout boxes below to review what we’ve covered in the last five chapters:
+Expand the callout boxes below to review what we’ve covered in the last section:

 Our application launches with pre-selected values for the x